-Hope College has announced its 2018-19 Great Performance Series lineup.
-The cultural arts series has brought internationally renowned artists in music, dance and theatre to the Holland community for more than 47 years.
+The Hope College Great Performance Series lineup for 2019-20 will feature artists from Mexico, Cuba, China, Zimbabwe, Korea, Taiwan, Spain and the U.S. The cultural arts series has brought internationally renowned artists in music, dance, and theatre to the Holland community for more than 50 years.

 All performances begin at 7:30 p.m.

-Season tickets are now available, and cost $90 for regular admission, $70 for senior citizens and $200 for a family (no matter how many children).
-Individual tickets go on sale on Monday, Aug.
-20, and cost $23 for regular admission, $17 for senior citizens and $6 for children 18 and under.
+Season tickets are now available for $90 for regular admission, $70 for senior citizens and $200 for a family (no matter how many children).
+Individual tickets go on sale on Tuesday, Aug.
+27, and are $23 for regular admission, $17 for senior citizens, and $6 for children 18 and under.

 Tickets are available at the Events and Conferences Office located downtown in the Anderson-Werkman Financial Center (100 E. Eighth St.).
 The office is open for ticket sales weekdays from 9 a.m. to 5 p.m. and can be called at 616-395-7890.

 More information about the season may be obtained online.